Is the 1968 Franco-Algerian Agreement on the verge of being scrapped?

 AdobeStock_585229854 ©patera – stock.adobe.com

-Born out of the specific historical circumstances surrounding the Evian Accords, the 1968 Agreement aims to reorganize the post-independence movement of people between the two countries.
+Arising from specific historical circumstances related to the Evian Accords, the 1968 Agreement aims to reorganize the post-independence movement of people between the two countries.
 The Council of State recognized its specific nature and concluded that, with regard to the matters it addresses, the general rules of common law set forth in the Code on the Entry and Residence of Foreigners and the Right of Asylum (Ceseda) do not apply to Algerian nationals.
-Nevertheless, the 1968 Agreement has not escaped the influence of the Ceseda through the three amendments it has incorporated.
+Nevertheless, the 1968 Agreement has not been entirely free from the influence of the Ceseda, as evidenced by the three amendments it has incorporated.

-What kind of outrageous rights does it grant today that we must put an end to it?
-Is this scenario—which carries the risk of serious diplomatic and humanitarian complications—legally feasible?
+What rights so outrageous does it grant today that we must put an end to it?
+Is this scenario—which carries the potential for serious diplomatic and humanitarian difficulties—legally feasible?

 The Evian Accords of March 18, 1962, state: “Unless otherwise ordered by a court, any Algerian in possession of an identity card is free to travel between Algeria and France.”
-These Agreements guaranteed “Pieds-Noirs” who chose Algerian nationality the right to move freely between the two countries.
-The mass exodus of the summer of 1962 decided otherwise.
-Freedom of movement, which had not always been granted to them despite their status as subjects and later French nationals, ultimately and primarily benefited the “former indigenous” Algerians.
+These Agreements guaranteed the “Pieds-Noirs” who chose Algerian nationality the right to move freely between the two countries.
+The mass exodus of the summer of 1962 proved otherwise.
+Freedom of movement—which had not always been granted to them, even though they were first subjects and then French nationals—ultimately and primarily benefited the “former indigenous” Algerians.

 In 1963, a policy was introduced to impose quotas on the number of Algerian workers traveling to France.
 An agreement was reached in 1964 to limit their numbers.
 Decided by mutual consent of the two countries (a contractual agreement) for a fixed term, the restriction applied only to wage-earning workers.
 This agreement was terminated in 1966. https://www.youtube.com/embed/GKNennlBIm8?wmode=transparent&start=0